Dongzhi Festival: Traditional activities

-Traditionally, the Dongzhi Festival is a time for families to get together.
-One activity that occurs during these get-togethers (especially in the Asia and in Overseas Asian communities) is the making and eating of tangyuan (汤圆) or balls of glutinous rice, which symbolize reunion.
+Traditionally, the Dongzhi Festival is a time for families to eat together.
+One activity that occurs during these get-togethers (especially in the Asia and in Overseas Asian communities) is the making and eating of tangyuan (湯圓) or balls of glutinous rice, which symbolize reunion.
 Tangyuan are made of glutinous rice flour and are sometimes coloured pink or green.
 Each family member receives at least one large tangyuan in addition to several small ones.
 The flour balls are cooked in a sweet soup or savory broth with both the ball and the soup/broth served in one bowl.
 It is also often served with jiuniang, a mildly alcoholic, unfiltered rice wine containing whole grains of glutinous rice (and often also sweet osmanthus flowers).